xiulinyang/compositional_drs_parsing/README.md

 python sbn_drg_generator.py -h
 ```
 _Note that in PMB5, the test-long dataset hasn't been manually corrected yet and the gold SBN files are not stored in the released data yet.
 Therefore, when generating the test-long data split, please comment on the last line._

+The split data has been generated in the ```data/data_split``` folder.
+If you need files for penman information, node-token alignment, and visualization data for each DRS, please contact me and I will send you a google drive link.

 ### Preprocessing data to convert DRGs to .amconll for training.
 To generate training data
 ```